sveltejs/kit/documentation/docs/01-routing.md

 ### Endpoints

 Endpoints are modules written in `.js` (or `.ts`) files that export functions corresponding to HTTP methods.
+All endpoints have access to `fetch` globally without needing to import an external dependency.

 For example, our hypothetical blog page, `/blog/cool-article`, might request data from `/blog/cool-article.json`, which could be represented by a `src/routes/blog/[slug].json.js` endpoint:

 ```ts
 type Request<Context = any> = {